About Stone and Sawyer

-We design and hand-produce stoneware table lamps that celebrate 20th century design.
-We place the utmost importance on quality and craftsmanship and are committed to working exclusively with American companies and craftspeople.
+We design and hand-produce stoneware ceramic table lamps that celebrate 20th century design.
+We place the utmost importance on quality and craftsmanship and are committed to working exclusively with American suppliers and craftspeople.
 Each stoneware lamp body is handmade in our studio in the Catskill Mountains of New York.

-We produce each stoneware lamp body ourselves with tireless attention to detail.
+We produce each stoneware ceramic lamp body ourselves with acute attention to detail.
 Every lamp body is hand finished, glazed and undergoes multiple firings.
-We offer a selection of glazes, hand-turned wood necks and bases, fine quality brass hardware, hand-made natural linen lampshades, and cloth covered cords.
+We offer a selection of glazes, hand-turned wood necks and bases, fine quality brass hardware, handmade natural linen lampshades, and cloth-covered cords.
 Every lamp is UL Listed.
-We produce our lamp components ourselves and have extensive custom capability including additional custom glazes, wood finishes, metal finishes and lamp shades.
-We produce custom designs for hospitality.
+We produce our lamp components ourselves and have extensive customization capabilities, including additional custom glazes, wood finishes, metal finishes and lampshades.
+We also produce custom designs for hospitality.

 Made in America

-As a bespoke lighting company that handcrafts limited-edition lamps and wares, we only work with locally-sourced materials.
+As a bespoke lighting company that handcrafts limited-edition lamps and wares, we only work with locally sourced materials.
 We believe that American Made products are necessary to build a strong domestic economy.
 Many of the skill sets used in domestic manufacturing have been lost over the last few decades, as production has moved overseas.
-By producing in this country we keep essential skills alive, both within and outside of the creative arena.
-To us, American Made goods symbolize the creation of jobs for friends and neighbors both close or far.
+By producing in this country, we keep essential skills alive, both within and outside the creative arena.
+To us, American Made goods symbolize the creation of jobs for friends and neighbors both close and far.

-Designers and artists Julian Peploe and David Ryan are the combined vision behind Stone and Sawyer.
-They created Stone and Sawyer to satisfy their search for the perfect handmade lamp.
-Inspired by mid-century design and designers like Otto and Gerturd Natzler and Gunnar Nylund, Julian and David produced their first collection with a focus on integrity and craftsmanship, a philosophy that has shaped the company ever since.
-As their collection expands so does their design vocabulary with forms referencing both earlier and later era’s of 20th century design.
+Designers and artists Julian Peploe and David Ryan are the vision behind Stone and Sawyer.
+Inspired by mid-century design and designers like Otto and Gerturd Natzler and Gunnar Nylund, Julian and David produced their first collection, in 2014, with a focus on integrity and craftsmanship.
+This philosophy has shaped the company ever since.
+As their collection expands, so does their design vocabulary, with new forms referencing both earlier and later eras of 20th-century design.